cebix/frodo4/README.md

 * Pressing **F12** resets the C64.
 Hold down the Shift key while pressing F12 to also clear the memory of the C64.
 This is necessary for some programs which use reset protection to prevent them from being exited.
+  Hold down the Ctrl key while pressing F12 to reset the C64 and re-run the “auto-start” sequence.
 * Hold down the **right trigger** on the game controller or the “+” (**Plus**) key on the numeric keypad to fast-forward at 4x speed (useful for example, while software is loading from the disk drive).